DinhLongHuynh/lrp_chemprop/README.md

 # lrp_chemprop
-The strategy to apply Layer-wise Relevance Propagation to Explain ChemPorp Model's Prediction
+This is the repository for that demonstrate my work for my Master's Thesis.
+It will include the implementation of Layer-wise Relevance Propagation to investigate Chemprop Model's prediction and the framework to evaluate the quality of explanations and explainability of the model